HB-2311

 Plain Language

-Operators must adopt a protocol for responding to user prompts involving suicidal ideation or self-harm.
-The protocol must include making reasonable efforts to refer users to crisis services such as suicide hotlines or crisis text lines.
-This obligation applies to all users (not just minors), and the standard is 'reasonable efforts' rather than an absolute prevention mandate.
-This statute does NOT separately require publication of the protocol on the operator's website or annual reporting of crisis referral metrics to a state authority.
+Every operator must adopt and maintain a protocol for responding to user prompts involving suicidal ideation or self-harm.
+The protocol must include making reasonable efforts to refer users to crisis service providers — such as a suicide hotline, crisis text line, or other appropriate crisis service.
+This applies to all users, not just minors.
+The standard is 'reasonable efforts,' not absolute guarantee of referral.
+Note that unlike California SB 243, this provision does not require the protocol details to be published on the operator's website, nor does it require annual reporting of crisis referral metrics.

 Statutory Text